Drygalski Glacier (Antarctica): Fender Buttress

 A rock buttress rising to more than 1,600 m high, projecting from the south side of Herbert Plateau into the head of Drygalski Glacier.

 Mapped from surveys by FIDS (1960–61).

-Named by tye UK-APC for Guillaume Fender of Buenos Aires, inventor of an early type of track-laying vehicle (British Patent of 1882, taken out by John C. Mewburn).
+Named by the UK-APC for Guillaume Fender of Buenos Aires, inventor of an early type of track-laying vehicle (British Patent of 1882, taken out by John C. Mewburn).

 Molerov Spur

 A ridge extending 4.5 km in the south foothills of Herbert Plateau.

 Descending southwards into Drygalski Glacier, with ice-covered upper part rising to 1600 m high and rocky lower part rising to 1400 m.

 Situated 8.5 km northwest of Stoykite Buttress, 3.5 km northeast of Fender Buttress, and 6 km southwest of The Catwalk.

 Named after the Bulgarian artist Dimitar Tomov Molerov (1780–1853).

 Odesos Buttress

 An ice-covered buttress rising to 1800 m high in the southwest foothills of Detroit Plateau.

 Situated between south-southwest-flowing tributaries to Drygalski Glacier, 4 km northwest of Konstantin Buttress, 4 km east-northeast of Molerov Spur, and 4.15 km south of The Catwalk.

 Precipitous, partly ice-free west and southeast slopes.

 Named after the ancient town of Odesos in Northeastern Bulgaria.